-My name is Lisa Green-Douglass and I’d be pleased to receive your vote for an open seat on the Johnson County Board of Supervisors.
+My name is Lisa Green-Douglass and I’m running for re-election to the Johnson County Board of Supervisors.

 I work as a Spanish-language trainer, providing job-specific training to law enforcement officers, jailers and correctional officers; conservation officers; nurses; teachers; and paramedics.
 My husband Tom and I have five children, all of whom live in Johnson County.

-As a candidate, I am a strong advocate for:
+As a supervisor, I have been a strong advocate for:

 - containing new development to the North Corridor designated growth area,

 - transportation, dining, and other services for the elderly, and